jc-chen/thesis/README.md

 # Prediction of Molecular Properties with Graph Convolution-based Neural Networks

 This is a short guide on how to train and run the neural network.
 For more details about the project, please refer to my thesis write-up under writeup.pdf.
-The code in this repository is based upon the work of Kipf & Welling (2016) [github.com/tkipf/gcn](github.com/tkipf/gcn).
-The molecular data used to train the network is from the QM9 Dataset [quantum-machine.org/datasets](quantum-machine.org/datasets).
+The code in this repository is based upon the work of Kipf & Welling [(github.com/tkipf/gcn)](github.com/tkipf/gcn).
+The molecular data used to train the network is from the QM9 Dataset [(quantum-machine.org/datasets)](quantum-machine.org/datasets).

 ### Building a neural network using layers

+#### Layer class

-#### TODO size of each layer, type of each layer, the layering of the layers
+TODO -structure of a neural network: a sequence of layers; size/type of each layer, how many layers you have, how you order the layers

+#### Model class
+TODO
+To adjust the sequence of layers......
+_build()
+append layers (Convolution, readout)

 ### Getting data